maverickbear/sparefinance/docs/PLAID_SECURITY_QUESTIONNAIRE_ANSWERS.md

 - **Input Validation:** All user inputs are validated before processing
 - **Secure Development Practices:** Code reviews, dependency management, and security best practices

-Our security measures are documented in our Privacy Policy (available at https://[your-domain]/privacy-policy) and are regularly reviewed and updated.
+Our security measures are documented in our Privacy Policy (available at https://sparefinance.com/privacy-policy) and Terms of Service (available at https://sparefinance.com/terms-of-service) and are regularly reviewed and updated.

 ---